CodyMorin25/PlotlyChallenge/README.md

 ## Results

-In the intital image after creating the html and having all the data show up this is what it will initially look like:
+In the intital image after creating the html and having all the data show up this is what the inital charts will look like:

 ![image](https://github.com/CodyMorin25/PlotlyChallenge/blob/main/images/initaldata.png)